 According to ancient records of the star system; it had also boasted a single lonely yet large red gas giant planet.

-This was an albatross of a star system; there were also an abundance of thick impenetrable gas clouds along with an infamous large inner rim, which was fixed in an elliptical orbit surrounding the star Warden itself.
+This was an albatross of a star system; there were also an abundance of thick impenetrable gas clouds along with an infamous large inner rim of uniquely tailored asteroids.
+This indistinguishable feature had gradually become fixed in an elliptical orbit surrounding the star Warden itself.

-Both subsequent asteroid fields had each formed a dense, encircling belt throughout the many years of the system’s development.
+Both subsequent asteroid fields had each formed a dense, encircling belt throughout the countless years of the star system’s development.

 It was clear that during the development of the Warden star system, many smaller planets had collided, and as a result, the once solid planets had become such dense, rich asteroid belts.

 The collisions between several early dated solid and gas planets had created an enveloping reservoir of exotic gases.
-Although the star system still had millions of years left to live, it was indeed dying.
+Although the star system still had millions of years left to promote life; the saddening fact remained that the feeble star was indeed dying.

-The rich composition of the solar system would have made Warden a very wealthy place if it were not for the system wide ocean of pink, red, green and blue colored gas clouds that were located throughout the entirety of the system.
+The rich composition of the solar system would have made Warden a very wealthy place if it were not for the treacherous system wide ocean of pink, red, green and blue colored gas clouds that were littered throughout the entirety of the system.